QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 Stationarity
 ------------

-In earlier lectures on :doc:`Markov chains <finite_markov>` and :doc:`linear state space models <linear_models>`, we introduced the notion of a stationary distribution.
+In earlier lectures, such as the one on :doc:`AR(1) processes <ar1_processes>`, we introduced the notion of a stationary distribution.

 In the present context, we can define a stationary distribution as follows: